 We compare three strategies: fixed perturbation probability ($q_\text{fix}$), linearly increasing curriculum ($q_\text{lin}$), and adaptive curriculum ($q_\text{ada}$) that adjusts $q$ based on policy performance.
 To isolate the effect of adaptive scheduling, we calibrate $q_\text{lin}$'s maximum value $q_\text{max}$ so that both curricula provide equal average perturbation exposure over training.

 Table~\ref{tab:results_q_adaptive} compares the three strategies across training durations and evaluation conditions.
-At 1M steps under adversarial conditions, $q_\text{lin}$ shows inconsistent performance: lower than $q_\text{fix}$ in Hopper-v2 (30.7 vs 83.5) and Ant-v2 (84.6 vs 91.6), but comparable in HalfCheetah-v2 (58.7 vs 55.3).
-In contrast, $q_\text{ada}$ consistently outperforms $q_\text{fix}$ across all three environments (Hopper-v2: 87.9 vs 83.5; HalfCheetah-v2: 63.4 vs 55.3; Ant-v2: 98.2 vs 91.6), demonstrating more reliable early-stage robustness.
-By 3M steps, the two curricula exhibit distinct trade-offs. $q_\text{lin}$ improves adversarial performance in some environments (Ant-v2: 84.6 at 1M to 117.7 at 3M) but degrades normal performance (Hopper-v2: 95.1 to 76.5; HalfCheetah-v2: 91.7 to 88.7; Ant-v2: 125.0 to 123.7).
-Figure~\ref{fig:q_value_curve} confirms this overfitting phenomenon, showing $q$ increasing continuously throughout training.
-In contrast, $q_\text{ada}$ maintains or improves normal performance across environments (Hopper-v2: 100.2 to 97.5; HalfCheetah-v2: 89.0 to 93.0; Ant-v2: 124.8 to 130.8) while achieving comparable adversarial robustness (Ant-v2: 118.5 vs 117.7).
-This occurs because the adaptive schedule reduces perturbation pressure when performance drops, preventing unnecessary difficulty escalation.
+At $1$M steps under adversarial conditions, $q_\text{lin}$ shows inconsistent performance: lower than $q_\text{fix}$ in Hopper-v2 ($30.7$ vs $83.5$) and Ant-v2 ($84.6$ vs $91.6$), but comparable in HalfCheetah-v2 ($58.7$ vs $55.3$).
+In contrast, $q_\text{ada}$ consistently outperforms $q_\text{fix}$ across all three environments (Hopper-v2: $87.9$ vs $83.5$; HalfCheetah-v2: $63.4$ vs $55.3$; Ant-v2: $98.2$ vs $91.6$), demonstrating more reliable early-stage robustness.
+By $3$M steps, the two curricula exhibit distinct trade-offs.
+Although $q_\text{lin}$ improves adversarial performance in some environments (Ant-v2: $84.6$ at $1$M to $117.7$ at $3$M), it degrades normal performance (Hopper-v2: $95.1$ to $76.5$; HalfCheetah-v2: $91.7$ to $88.7$; Ant-v2: $125.0$ to $123.7$).
+In contrast, $q_\text{ada}$ maintains or improves normal performance across environments (Hopper-v2: 100.2 to 97.5; HalfCheetah-v2: $89.0$ to $93.0$; Ant-v2: $124.8$ to $130.8$) while achieving comparable adversarial robustness (Ant-v2: $118.5$ vs $117.7$).

+Figure~\ref{fig:q_value_curve} shows that under $q_\text{lin}$, the perturbation probability increases monotonically throughout training.
+In the linear schedule setting, the decline in the normal performance arises from a distributional imbalance induced by this monotonic increase in perturbation probability.
+As the perturbation probability increases, transitions stored in the replay buffer $\mathcal{R}$ become progressively dominated by data collected under the perturbed environment.
+Consequently, gradient updates are biased toward adaptation to noisy conditions, while stable control behaviors required under the normal environments receive relatively less reinforcement.
+This imbalance weakens nominal behaviors acquired during offline pretraining and leads to the observed performance degradation.

-This demonstrates that performance-based adaptation successfully avoids the overfitting-robustness trade-off inherent in fixed scheduling.
+In contrast, the adaptive schedule adjusts $q$ according to policy performance.
+This adjustment prevents excessive concentration of transitions from the perturbed environment in the replay buffer and mitigates the distributional imbalance.
+This demonstrates that performance-based adaptation successfully avoids the stability-robustness trade-off inherent in fixed scheduling.
 Moreover, it suggests that dynamic curriculum mechanisms can offer a principled way to balance robustness and stability in broader reinforcement learning settings.